-We wanted give more students the opportunity to have life-changing experiences with Rustic.
+We wanted to give more students the opportunity to have life-changing experiences with Rustic.
 Gap year programs, which we introduced in 2007, allowed us to expose high school graduates to experiences that last up to three months, which provide important learning and growth opportunities before they head to college.
 Creating Group Travel in 2012 gave us the ability to partner with teachers who wanted to provide immersive educational experiences to their students as a supplement to traditional classroom learning.

 Intentional Program Design